-- encouraging alternatives to peak period commuting, including telecommuting, hotelling work environments, zoning permissions for livework units where appropriate, variable work start times and other means; - d. supporting carpooling and ridesharing programs; and - e. adopting a recognition and/or awards program to highlight successful transportation demand management initiatives and best practices in Vaughan. - 3.9.5.26 To facilitate seamless connections between different modes of travel, where appropriate.
-The City will support: - a. park-and-ride lots and passenger pick-up and drop-off facilities at existing and future rapid transit and GO stations; - b. working with the Region and the private sector to pursue shared use opportunities for park-and-ride facilities related to existing or future higher-order transit stations. - c. convenient bicycle and pedestrian access to transit stations and stops and appropriate bicycle parking facilities; - d. carpool parking and coordination areas; and - e. well-designed and convenient transfer stations and areas for transit users. - 3.9.5.27 To require the preparation and implementation of a Transportation Demand Management (TDM) plan or program for all applications.
-This plan or program shall be prepared according to the latest TDM guidelines, and shall: - a. be integrated with required transportation impact assessments submitted to support the proposed development; - b. identify design and/or programmatic means to reduce single-occupancy vehicle use; - c. identify the roles and responsibilities of the landowner with respect to each recommended program and its implementation; - d. identify the operational and financial roles and responsibilities of the landowner including, but not limited to, program development, implementation, ongoing management and operations, and monitoring and performance evaluation of the travel demand management plan and/or program; and - e. identify shared parking between land uses towards reducing parking requirements.
+- a. encouraging the inclusion and integration of Multi-Modal transit and ridesharing facilities in new Development projects; - encouraging, through the implementation of this Plan, the viability of pedestrian, bicycle and transit Infrastructure and services as alternatives to driving; - encouraging alternatives to peak period commuting, including telecommuting, hotelling work environments, zoning permissions for Live-Work Units, where appropriate, variable work start times and other means; - d. encouraging new condominiums to include cubicles in common areas to promote telecommuting and provide alternatives to telecommuters from interfering with each other in smaller units; - e. supporting carpooling and car-sharing programs; and - f. adopting a recognition and/or awards program to highlight successful Transportation Demand Management initiatives and best practices in Vaughan. - 3.9.5.26 To facilitate seamless connections between different modes of travel, where appropriate.
+The City will support: - a. park-and-ride lots and passenger pick-up and drop-off facilities at existing and future rapid transit and GO stations; - working with York Region and the private sector to pursue shared use opportunities for park-and-ride facilities related to existing or future higherorder transit stations. - c. convenient bicycle and pedestrian access to transit stations and stops and appropriate bicycle parking facilities; - d. carpool parking and coordination areas; and - e. well-designed and convenient transfer stations and areas for transit users. - 3.9.5.27 To require the preparation and implementation of a Transportation DemandManagement plan or program for all applications, and shall: - a. be integrated with required transportation impact assessments submitted to support the proposed Development; - b. identify design and/or programmatic means to reduce single-occupancy vehicle use:

-3.9.5.28 To support the development of car-sharing and bike-sharing programs in Vaughan and to recognize car-sharing as an effective means to decrease auto ownership, encouraging greater use of sustainable modes.
+- c. identify the roles and responsibilities of the landowner with respect to each recommended program and its implementation; - d. identify the operational and financial roles and responsibilities of the landowner, including but not limited to, program development, implementation, ongoing management and operations and monitoring and performance evaluation of the Transportation Demand Management plan and/or program; and - e. identify shared parking between land uses to reduce parking requirements. - 3.9.5.28 To support the development of car-sharing and bike-sharing programs in Vaughan and to recognize car-sharing as an effective means to decrease auto usage, and encourage greater use of sustainable modes of transportation.